 Contact: Anu Liivandi

-Thirty-nine representive patterns from over a large number of patterns in the FIT collection are in the database; no scanned images at this point.
+Thirty-nine representative patterns from over a large number of patterns in the ROM collection are in the database; no scanned images at this point.

 Sterling Historical Society

 Joan Strang, assistant curator, firstname.lastname@example.org

 Sterling MA 01564

 A good representation of very early Butterick patterns and papers related to Ebinezier Buttereick's early years in Sterling.
 Open every Tuesday, 9 am – 12 noon.
 Best contact is by phone or email.

 Contact information is not available at this time.